Signature-Informed Transformer for Asset Allocation: Experiment

 \subsection{Can SIT deliver superior risk-adjusted performance?}

-We evaluate the out-of-sample portfolio management efficacy of our proposed model: SIT.
+We evaluate the out-of-sample asset allocations efficacy of our proposed model: SIT.
 The comprehensive performance metrics, including risk-adjusted returns and downside risk, are presented for the 40- and 50-asset universes (see Appendix~\ref{sec:appendix_E} for the 30-asset universe experiment).
 Our analysis underscores that the quality of asset allocation, rather than raw predictive accuracy, is the decisive factor for success, a central tenet of our work.
 The empirical results, summarized in Table~\ref{main_results}, demonstrate that SIT consistently and significantly outperforms all baseline models across the primary metrics of risk-adjusted return and wealth generation.
 In the 40-asset universe, for instance, SIT achieves a Sharpe Ratio of 0.6717 and a Sortino Ratio of 0.8232, decisively surpassing the next-best traditional baseline EWP and all deep learning counterparts.
 This translates into superior capital growth, with SIT yielding a Final Wealth Factor of 1.7903, the highest among all tested strategies.

 The primary contribution of SIT becomes evident when contrasted with the predict-then-optimize models.
 These models, which rely on minimizing statistical forecasting error, exhibit poor and highly unstable portfolio performance.
 Many fail to outperform even simple heuristics.
 Their high standard deviations across runs underscore the problem of error amplification, where small prediction inaccuracies are magnified by the downstream optimizer into fragile, impractical allocations.
 This finding empirically validates our core hypothesis.
 Optimizing for prediction is not a valid proxy for optimizing for allocation quality.
 In addition to its inductive biases designed for financial assets, SIT's decision-focused approach directly minimizes the portfolio's CVaR, fundamentally aligning the model's objective with the financial goal and thereby avoiding this critical pitfall.
+Furthermore, SIT demonstrates a superior risk-return profile compared to traditional quantitative strategies.
+While risk-minimizing models like Global Minimum Variance (GMV) achieve low Maximum Drawdown (MDD) (e.g., 0.2743 in the 40-asset case), they do so at the cost of substantially lower returns (Sharpe Ratio of 0.4148).
+SIT, conversely, maintains a competitive MDD (0.3611) while delivering significantly higher returns.
+For the results on the DOW30 and SCI300, please refer to Appendix~\ref{sec:appendix_E}.